nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform.md

         {{#> callout type='warning' }}

-        Be very careful about the two properties allowing to configure the <span>backend for</span> audit logs, make sure you read the related documentation:
+        Be very careful about the two properties allowing to configure the backend for audit logs, make sure you read the related documentation:

         *   `audit.elasticsearch.enabled`: [Disabling Elasticsearch for Audit Logs]({{page page='elasticsearch-setup'}})
         *   `audit.elasticsearch.migration`: [Triggering SQL to Elasticsearch Audit Logs Migration]({{page page='elasticsearch-setup'}}){{/callout}}